 Participated in home games for money

-The research revealed substantial public awareness of gambling addiction as a serious health issue.
-79% of Americans consider gambling addiction as serious as or more serious than alcohol or drug addiction, with 30% viewing it as more serious than other addictions.
+The survey data indicates strong public awareness of gambling addiction risks, with 79% of Americans viewing gambling addiction as serious as or more serious than alcohol or drug addiction.
+Notably, 30% consider it more serious than other addictions.

-When presented with descriptions of prediction markets, 30% of Americans characterized them as most similar to gambling – the most common response.
-This compared to 24% who viewed them as financial forecasting and 18% as investing.
+The survey also examined public perception of prediction markets, finding 30% of Americans consider them most similar to gambling – the most common response.
+By comparison, 24% view prediction markets as financial forecasting and 18% see them as investing.

-The findings prompted the National Council on Problem Gambling's Board of Directors to issue a resolution calling for prediction markets to promote the organization's National Problem Gambling Helpline (1-800-MY-RESET) as a recovery resource.
+The NCPG's Board of Directors recently issued a resolution calling on prediction markets to promote the organization's 1-800-MY-RESET National Problem Gambling Helpline as a resource for users seeking recovery support.

 "We need consistent consumer safeguards across emerging products like prediction markets, which are functionally gambling platforms.
 If they involve financial stakes, uncertain outcomes, and repeated participation, we must consider the public health implications and ensure appropriate, consistent protections are in place."